jnozzi/cocoadev.com/markdown/HowToCreateDaemon.md

 I want to create a daemon process that launches a specific application at regular intervals.
 I need a step by step procecdure to create a daemon.

- I tried with creating a plist file and placed it in General/LaunchDaemons folder.
+ I tried with creating a plist file and placed it in LaunchDaemons folder.
 I didn"t get it.

 ---Thanks and Regards

 ----

-General/CreatingDemonAndGettingSystemTime
+CreatingDemonAndGettingSystemTime

 ----

 I tried it.
 But it crashes.
 I have tried to launch the daemon at the system start.
-I created the plist file and placed it in  /System/Library/General/LaunchDaemons.
+I created the plist file and placed it in  /System/Library/LaunchDaemons.

 It gives the following execption.